Location: Kings Norton, Birmingham

 Wast Hills is an impressive period property, set in six acres of gardens and formerly part of the Cadbury estate.
 The service consists of three autism provisions, which provide different levels of support depending on the individual:

-- Wast Hills House provides support for up to 15 people who are living with autism and associated complex needs, including four bespoke provisions
+- Wast Hills House provides support for up to 15 people who are living with autism, learning disabilities and associated complex needs, including four bespoke provisions

 - Wast Hills Lodge, which is a separate four bed service for people who are towards the end of their care pathway towards independent living